How does technology make us vulnerable?

 For example, this is purely speculation, but the pollution of crime scenes is one true and frequent occurrence.
 Criminals deliberately contaminate their crime scene with planted DNA.

 This is not something to stress about for the average person.
-Be wary of those with a psychopathic stalker who appears to be a killer and also a stupid academic regarding DNA products and how to harvest or forge it.
+Be wary of those with a psychopathic stalker who appears to be a killer and also a stupid academic regarding DNA products and how to harvest or forge them.

 As technology continues to develop and expand into almost every aspect of everyday life.
 The chances of vulnerabilities are growing exponentially from the vehicles we drive to the devices in our pockets and everything in between.
 It can happen to any of us – cheating, identity theft, and even framing.
 As we reach a technology-driven society, are these problems going to continue to rise or are we going to find an ultimate solution one day?
 Stay vigilant and you’ll probably be all right – just think about using a suspiciously placed ATM before you next check-in to that local store.